Cod Wars: Third Cod War (1975–1976)

 Britain deployed a total of 22 frigates and ordered the reactivation from reserve of the Type 41 frigate HMS Jaguar and Type 61 HMS Lincoln, refitting them as specialist ramming craft with reinforced wooden bows.
 In addition to the frigates, the British also deployed a total of seven supply ships, nine tugboats and three support ships to protect its fishing trawlers, but only six to nine of the vessels were on deployment at any one time.
 The Royal Navy was prepared to accept serious damage to its Cold War frigate fleet, costing millions and disabling part of its North Atlantic capacity for more than a year.
-HMS Yarmouth had its bow torn off, HMS Diomede had a 40 ft gash ripped through her hull, and HMS Eastbourne suffered such structural damage from ramming by Icelandic gunboats that it had to be reduced to a moored operational training frigate.
+HMS Yarmouth had its bow torn off, HMS Diomede had a 40 ft gash ripped through her hull, and HMS Eastbourne suffered such structural damage from ramming by Icelandic gunboats that it was assessed as being no longer fit for sea service and was reduced to a moored operational training frigate.
 Iceland deployed four patrol vessels (V/s Óðinn, V/s Þór, V/s Týr, and V/s Ægir) and two armed trawlers (V/s Baldur and V/s Ver).
 The Icelandic government tried to acquire US Asheville-class gunboats and when it was denied by Henry Kissinger, it tried to acquire Soviet Mirka-class frigates instead.

 A more serious turn of events came when Iceland threatened closure of the NATO base at Keflavík, which would have severely impaired NATO's ability to deny access to the Atlantic Ocean to the Soviet Union.
 As a result, the British government agreed to have its fishermen stay outside Iceland's 200 nmi exclusion zone without a specific agreement.

 On the evening of 6 May 1976, after the outcome of the Third Cod War had already been decided, V/s Týr was trying to cut the nets of the trawler Carlisle when Captain Gerald Plumer of HMS Falmouth ordered it rammed.
 Falmouth, at a speed of more than 22 kn, rammed Týr, almost capsizing her.
 Týr did not sink and managed to cut the nets of Carlisle, and Falmouth rammed it again.
 Týr was heavily damaged and found herself propelled by only a single screw and pursued by the tugboat Statesman.
 In the dire situation, Captain Guðmundur Kjærnested gave orders to man the guns, in spite of the overwhelming superiority of firepower HMS Falmouth enjoyed, to deter any further ramming.
 In return, Falmouth suffered heavy bow damage.
 The Third Cod War saw 55 ramming incidents altogether.

 In NATO-mediated sessions, an agreement was reached between Iceland and the UK on 1 June 1976.
 The British were allowed to keep 24 trawlers within the 200 nmi limit and fish a total of 30,000 tons.